‹ Back to Corporate Social Responsibility

 ADP adopts an approach to human rights consistent with the United Nations Universal Declaration of Human Rights, supports and respects the protection of internationally proclaimed human rights, and ensures that we are not complicit in human rights abuses.

-We shall not (i) use any form of slave, forced, bonded, indentured or involuntary labor, and shall fully comply with the U.K. Modern Slavery Act 2015 to the extent applicable; (ii) engage in human trafficking or exploitation; (iii) import goods tainted by slavery or human trafficking; or (iv) retain employees’ government-issued identification, passports or work permits as a condition of employment.
+We will not (i) use any form of slave, forced, bonded, indentured or involuntary labor, and will fully comply with all laws that prohibit the use thereof, as and when applicable (e.g., the U.K. Modern Slavery Act 2015); (ii) engage in human trafficking or exploitation; (iii) import goods tainted by slavery or human trafficking; or (iv) retain employees’ government-issued identification, passports or work permits as a condition of employment.

 You must avoid any personal activity, investment or association which could appear to interfere with good judgment concerning ADP’s best interests.
 You may not exploit your position or relationship with ADP for personal gain.
 You should avoid even the appearance of such a conflict.
 For example, there is a likely conflict of interest if you: